lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 [nspawn]: https://github.com/lthms/nspawn
 [nspawn containers]: https://man7.org/linux/man-pages/man5/systemd.nspawn.5.html

-My initial idea was to start from [the image I had already written for this website](./DreamWebsite.html), and to look for the most straightforward and future-proof way to deploy it in production™.
+My initial idea was to start with this very website, since it was the only service deployed on `moana` that I really wanted to keep.
+Since [I had written a container image for this website](./DreamWebsite.html), I just had to look for the most straightforward and future-proof way to deploy it in production™— something I could later extend to deploy more cool projects, if I ever wanted to[^overkill].

+[^overkill]: If my goal was limited to host a static website, this whole setup
+    would arguably be both overengineered and counterproductive. `tinkerbell` was to become my little foothold in the Internet, though.
+My “cloud homelabs,” of sorts.

 [Docker Compose] alone wasn’t a good fit.
 I like compose files, but one needs to provision and manage a VM to host them.
 Ansible can provision VMs, but that